Herman Kauz

-Herman Kauz (born 1928 in New York City) is a prominent author and teacher of the martial arts, in particular T'ai chi ch'uan.
-He died January 30, 2020.
+Herman Kauz (1928 – January 30, 2020) was an American author and teacher of the martial arts, in particular tai chi.

-Life
+Biography

-He is a graduate of the University of Hawaii, studied at the University of Chicago, and holds a master's degree from Columbia University.
+Herman Kauz was born in New York City in 1928.
+He was graduate of the University of Hawaii, studied at the University of Chicago, and held a master's degree from Columbia University.

-He has studied and trained in Aikido, Judo, Karate, Wrestling, and T'ai chi ch'uan.
+Kauz studied and trained in Aikido, Judo, Karate, Wrestling, and tai chi.
+He died on January 30, 2020, at the age of 92.